 The ECJ became a core engine of European market integration, as it ensured that member-states did not have to keep going back to the Council for consensus agreements on trade liberalization and political legislation.
 It is the defender of “liberalisation”.

 The ECJ is the first of its kind, and a core reason why the EU is far more than an international organisation.
-In the absence of an EU-wide government, law, or judicial activism, many suggest, has become a mask for politics, with the implications that judicial decisions are immune from political objections.
+In the absence of an EU-wide government, judicial activism, has, for some scholars, become a mask for politics, with the implications that judicial decisions are immune from political objections.

 Unlike national law, where decisions can be reversed politically through parliamentary majorities, ECJ decisions can only be reversed by Treaty amendment.